forwardnetworks/network-query-engine/README.md

 The NQE [GraphQL](https://graphql.org/) interface is a simple API that exposes the NQE information as JSON data in a fully-parsed form.
 This API allows network operators to easily develop scripts and applications in their favorite language or tool that provides a GraphQL client.

+The [network-query-engine-examples](https://github.com/forwardnetworks/network-query-engine-examples) repository provides more information on several
+GraphQL clients like the [Network Query Explorer](https://fwd.app/network-query-explorer) embedded in Forward Enterprise, [Postman](https://github.com/forwardnetworks/network-query-engine-examples#postman), as well as several  [Python  examples](https://github.com/forwardnetworks/network-query-engine-examples#python).

 ![Network Query Explorer](/images/network-query-explorer.png?width=800px&classes=shadow)

-The [network-query-engine-examples](https://github.com/forwardnetworks/network-query-engine-examples) repo provides more information on several
-GraphQL clients like the [Network Query Explorer](https://fwd.app/network-query-explorer) embedded in Forward Enterprise, [Postman](https://github.com/forwardnetworks/network-query-engine-examples#postman), as well as several  [Python  examples](https://github.com/forwardnetworks/network-query-engine-examples#python-examples).

 <a id="in-app-nqe-checks"></a>
 ## In-App NQE Checks

 In-App NQE Checks augments NQE by enabling IT teams to create custom verification checks using the NQE data model, directly in the Forward Enterprise browser-based interface.
+This is key for network engineers with no or little knowledge of programing languages or scripting and allows to keep track of the checks by saving them like any other check in the Forward Enterprise platform.

 ![In-App NQE Checks example](/images/in-app-nqe-checks-example.png?width=800px&classes=shadow)

-The [in-app-network-query-engine-examples](https://github.com/forwardnetworks/network-query-engine-examples) repo provides more information on several
+The [in-app-network-query-engine-examples](https://github.com/forwardnetworks/in-app-NQE-checks-examples) repository provides more information and a set of examples.
-GraphQL clients like the [Network Query Explorer](https://fwd.app/network-query-explorer) embedded in Forward Enterprise, [Postman](https://github.com/forwardnetworks/network-query-engine-examples#postman), as well as several  [Python  examples](https://github.com/forwardnetworks/network-query-engine-examples#python-examples).

 <a id="data-coverage"></a>
 # Data Coverage